 The amount of data available in the Baltic Sea area is unprecedented for a marine region.
 However, data are often stored independently, only exist as static spreadsheets and are not available to the general public.

 The aim of the BaltiCheck project is to consolidate and make the data within HELCOM about species and their distribution publically available, link this information to the HELCOM Checklist information and develop an accessible database to store the consolidated data.
 Collating the data in a joined database will ensure access to region wide information with open access to the public.

 The main steps for upgrading the HELCOM Checklist of Baltic Sea Species are:

-database with the available data and;
+b) Develop a simple open access database, populate the database with the available data and;